 Since even the cab drivers have to get their vehicles all blue, they aren’t a happy bunch.

 “This would change our identity,” said Balwinder Singh, joint secretary of the Bengal Taxi Association, noting that yellow taxis are a long-familiar sight on city streets.
 “Rather than allocating money for paint, the government could invest in state transport,” Mr. Singh said.

-On the other hand there are still enough hard core Calcuttans, who still think that their city is epitome of cultural society.
+On the other hand, there are still enough hardcore Calcuttans, who still think that their city is the epitome of cultural society.

 “We don’t need a colorful identity to glorify our city,” said Kaustabh Mukherjee, a 33-year old software engineer in Kolkata.
 “The city’s rich heritage is enough to speak for itself.”